Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 <type 'java.util.ArrayList'>

-s are unordered collections.
-But the operator support available for set
+Sets are unordered collections.
+But the operator support available for sets in python are

 >>> 'Red' in colors